 CRM allows a salesperson to quickly have access to more customer information than any person could be expected to remember.

-Every sales call and interaction is tracked, custom information is neatly organized and searchable with custom fields and filters, hundreds of follow up reminders are set, and one’s sales pipeline is reviewable with a single click.
+Every sales call and interaction is tracked, custom information is neatly organized and searchable with custom fields and filters, hundreds of follow-up reminders are set, and one’s sales pipeline is reviewable with a single click.

 Plus, with all of this information being stored in the cloud, sales managers will have an equally significant competitive advantage against sales managers who don’t.